Zwift vs Rouvy: Which is better?

 Zwift

 Being the biggest has advantages.
 When your platform dominates the market, you become the default.
 In many ways, the biggest challenge becomes staying ahead of smaller, nimbler, competitors.
 That's where Zwift is now and they are definitely leveraging that huge user base.
-Above all else when you log on to Zwift you know there is always a huge number of other riders doing the same thing.
+Above all else, when you log on to Zwift, you know there are always many other riders doing the same thing.
 You will never be alone.
-Given that large user base, there are three basic ways that Zwift differentiates itself.
-Racing, group rides, and graphics.
+Given that large user base, there are three basic ways that Zwift differentiates itself: racing, group rides, and graphics.

 Graphics is the easiest one to start with.
 Sometimes doing something better requires a different way of thinking.
 If you think of computer graphics as measured by photorealism then Zwift is the worst.
 That's not what Zwift is about though.
 While there are some courses that mimic the real world, Zwift has never tried to look like the real world.
 The basic premise is that of a virtual world and the graphics reflect that.